Skip to Content

 Food that evokes nostalgic memories of grandma’s house will always make it on my “favorites” list.

-Here is a list of the ingredients you will need for overnight sourdough pancakes.
+Here is a list of the ingredients you will need for theses overnight pancakes.
 Scroll down to the printable recipe card for all the details.

 • Sourdough starter